jared-goguen/website/src/blog/posts/website_setup.md

 ###### dependencies
 - **express** - Runs a HTTP server
-- **prop-types** - Library from specifying the props of React components
 - **react** - Base React library
 - **react-dom** - Base React library DOM extension (used to mount the application)
-- **react-router-dom** - Library used to link routes in the location bar to components that we want to mount

 ###### devDependencies
 Most of these dependencies are packages that are used by webpack in the transpilation process or eslint to supplement the default warnings.
 Only the noteworthy dependencies are commented on below.
-- **classnames** - QoL library for adding the className to React components
 - **webpack-dev-server** - Runs a development server capable of hot reloading React components
 - **webpack-merge** - Package that allows for multiple webpack configuration files to be merged; this allows separate development and production webpack configurations to be cleanly separated.